Sitcom legend Danny Thomas (right) stops by Happy Days. Tom Bosley greets him. |

-When Happy Days finally brought Danny Thomas on as a guest star in January 1977, it was a way of the show acknowledging an important ancestor -- the founder of the feast, as it were.
+When Happy Days finally brought Danny Thomas on as a guest star in January 1977, it was honoring an important ancestor.
+The founder of the feast, as it were.
 Garry Marshall, Jerry Paris, and Ron Howard all owe a sincere debt of gratitude to Danny Thomas.
 The resulting episode, Season's 5's "Grandpa's Visit," might as well have been called "Roots."

 So The Andy Griffith Show became a peaceful set with a calm, even-tempered dad character, while Danny Williams kept yelling.
 Besides Howard Cunningham, some of TV's great "yelling dad" characters include Fred Flintstone, Frank Costanza, Archie Bunker, and Homer Simpson.
 My own dad was a yeller, so I can relate.
 This American Life once did a whole story about the importance of yelling at your kids.